 The post is developed in partnership with BetterHelp.

 Mental health is becoming an ever-increasing popular topic to discuss.
 At one point in time, mental health was almost a taboo subject to discuss among family and friends.
-However, in recent years, the stigma around mental health is slowly dissipating.
+However, in recent years, the stigma around mental state is slowly dissipating.

 Despite the stigma being broken, there are still many individuals who are afraid and ashamed of asking for help.
 It is important to note that anyone can receive mental health assistance.
 Short men, tall women, LGBTQ+ members, old and young people, and the list goes on.